WHERE PROFITS MEET PURPOSE

 The Global Sustainability Leadership Institute, formerly known as the Social Innovation Initiative, acts as UT Austin’s hub on campus for innovation in social and environmental impact.

-WHO WE AREThe Institute is managed by the McCombs School of Business and is built in partnership with The Moody College of Communication.
+WHO WE AREThe Institute is managed by the McCombs School of Business and is built in partnership with the Moody College of Communication.
 Our work focuses on corporate sustainability, sustainable finance, impact innovation and infrastructure, and sustainability communications.
-Our Mission: The GLSI develops leadership and solutions that address critical sustainability challenges and shape an inclusive, regenerative global economy and society.
+Our Mission: The GSLI develops leadership and solutions that address critical sustainability challenges and shape an inclusive, regenerative global economy and society.
 Our Vision: A world where profits and purpose meet to drive positive change.

 Our goal is to send leaders out into the world for whom purpose and profit are connected — leaders who will create a regenerative, inclusive world in their own lifetimes.